Khushi-Balia/le-transpiler/README.md

 >More details on third-party apps are present in the resources section
 ----
 ## CMake
-CMake can generate a native build environment that will compile source code, create libraries and build executables in arbitrary combinations.
+CMake can generate a native build environment that will compile the source code, create libraries and build executables in arbitrary combinations.
 Our [cmake code](https://github.com/Khushi-Balia/le-transpiler/blob/main/CMakeLists.txt)

 ----